 General Leather Care Tips

-- We recommend specific cleaning and conditioning products based on leather type: top grain or nubuck.
+We recommend specific cleaning and conditioning products based on leather type: top grain, nubuck or synthetic.
 Confirm which type of leather you purchased before cleaning or conditioning.

 How to Clean and Condition Top-grain Leather